innative-sdk/innative/README.md

     msbuild llvm.sln /p:Configuration=Debug

 ### Linux
-Ensure that you have `cmake` and `python` installed, as the script can't do this for you.
-Run `build-llvm.sh` and wait for it to complete.
-If it was successful, run `make` from the top level source directory to build all innative projects.
+**Ensure that you have `cmake` and `python` installed**, as the script can't do this for you.
+Run `build-llvm.sh` if you want to use `make`, or you can run `build-llvm.sh ninja` if you have `ninja` installed to compile LLVM with ninja (you'll still need to use make for inNative).
+If it was successful, run `make` from the top level source directory to build all inNative projects.
 If you would rather run the commands yourself or want to adjust the LLVM compilation flags, you can run the steps manually below:

     #!/bin/bash
     git submodule update --init --recursive